ecovillage/7linden-apt-proxy-client/README.md

 ### Package building

-To build the package you need to have [FPM](https://github.com/jordansissel/fpm) in the path and execute `create.sh`.
+To build the package you need to have [FPM](https://github.com/jordansissel/fpm) in the path and execute `create.sh`.  packages version number is taken from the `VERSION` file.

 ### License